daysond/OperatingSystem-labs/lab5/lab5.md

 ## Questions
 1. What is the difference between synchronous and asynchronous communication?

+Synchronous communication waits for the result before executing the next line of code.
+It's blocking, can be inefficient if there's delay.

+Asynchronous does not wait for the result and will go ahead and execute the rest of the code.
+It's non-blocking.
+In socket communication, this can be achieved using multiple threads, select() or poll().
+In general, callbacks or event-driven programming can be used.

 2. Do you prefer socket reads in a receive thread or do you prefer both socket read and write to be in the main() function?
 Why?

+It depends.
+If the program is rather simple, one server one client, just read and write, I prefer doing both read and write in the main function.
+This way, less system resouces will be used and the code will be simpler.
+If the program needs to allow connections of multiple clients, it's better to have seperate threads for read and write.
+This way, our program will be more responsive.
+However, this adds complexity to the code.